A mini-split air handler in the corner of a room just below the ceiling with a vent installed

 How to Drain a Mini-Split

-Mini-splits have the option to fit the drain on either side of the unit, which provides flexibility so you can attach it on the most accessible side.
+Mini-splits have the option to fit the drain on either side of the unit.

-In the most straightforward case, when the air handler inside the house is attached to an external wall, the condensate drain passes directly through the wall, is routed down the side of the house, and drips onto the ground where it seeps away.
+Most of the time, the head unit is mounted on an external wall.
+In this case, the condensate drain passes directly through the wall, is routed down the side of the house, and drips onto the ground, where it seeps away.

 A ductless mini-split condensate drain at the bottom of line near the compressor